Hachitus/warmapengine/README.md

 #How the Map engine works
 ##How to setup simple map
 Unfortunately this instruction is not yet available.
-As the map is more finished and refactored, you will get the nstructions.
+As the map is more finished and refactored, you will get the instructions.
 Now if you have the energy.
 See through the tests e.g. tests/pixi_manualTest.html or pixi_manualStressTest.html, which have the fully working map prototype.
-Pixi in general has better support atm. than easel, since that is most likely the best way to go with.
 ##Plugins
-Plugins are modules that when imported return an object.
-The modules work in ES6-format.
 Plugin objects have to have init method, in the format of:
 ```javascript
 {